Pulling Apart 2-spheres in 4-manifolds

-Examples in this setting realizing any coefficient matrix can be constructed by attaching $2$-handles to $B^4$ along links in $S^3$, and the following questions arise: Is this image a subgroup of $\Z\oplus\Z$?
-Konyagin and Nathanson have shown in \cite[Thm.3]{Kon} that the image always projects to subgroups in each $\Z$ summand.
+Examples in this setting realizing any coefficient matrix can be constructed by attaching $2$-handles to $B^4$ along links in $S^3$, and the following questions arise: Is this image always a subgroup of $\Z\oplus\Z$?
+Konyagin and Nathanson have shown in \cite[Thm.3]{Kon} that the image always projects to subgroups in each $\Z$-summand.
 And under what conditions will the image be all of $\Z\oplus\Z$?
 This would imply that the $A_i$ can be pulled apart.
-What about general case where the equations are coupled by the intersection matrix $Q$?
+What about analogous questions in the general case where the equations are coupled by the intersection matrix $Q$?